 ▲ Abinary: Genders that are not at all related to the binary of male and female.
 One of my genders - asteresque - is abinary.

-Note: The trans, aporagender, and nonbinarine flags used here were created by Tumblr user ryanyflags.
+Note: The trans and aporagender flags used here were created by Tumblr user ryanyflags.
 The multigender flag is by isobug.

 I do not use terms like AFAB, AMAB, TME, or TMA for myself and prefer not to be asked where I fall under these categories.

-Do not call me transmasculine, even though I am a transgender man.
+I am not transmasculine even though I'm a transgender man.
 I am transmaverine.

-My sex is of a nonbinary quality (nonbinarine.)
+My sex is nonbinary.
 I am not altersex.
-My sex is not male or female.
+My sex is not male or female, and it is not both.

-I prefer male-related terminology such as man, guy, sir, etc. Do not attempt to degender me by using neutral language.
+I prefer male-related terminology such as man, guy, sir, etc. Please do not degender me by using neutral language.

 I prefer ey/em/eirs pronouns in online spaces, and he/him/his pronouns in person.
-I'm tentatively considering ae/aer/aers pronouns, so feel free to try them out on me!
 I also enjoy e/em/eirs pronouns or any spelling variation of ey/em.

 Stormy (highest priority), Aster, Atlas, Alex (low priority)